mrbid/NEURAL_ANIMATION_TWEENING/README.md

 There is no benefit to using a neural network to generate vertex data for your mesh animations over lerping between animation frames, or even better, using a quaternion based skeletal animation system.

-But, it's pretty cool that it works, it's not a huge incrase in disk/ram space and the quality loss is not visually that bad.
+But, it's pretty cool that it works, it's not a huge increase in disk/ram space and the quality loss is not visually that bad.

 It's a loss I'd be willing to take just to be different.